 Achiote Paste can be found in most Latin markets and is a deep red and not only gives that authentic red colored chicken, but give a slightly peppery, smoky flavor.
 You can read more about achiote paste in my post Achiote Oil, Paste and the Annatto Seed.

-I you can’t find achiote paste I have made an alternative in the recipe below.
 While the chicken is grilling I like to purée the marinade in a blender and baste the chicken often.
 Discard it when done grilling, it is not to be used for dipping since it’s not cooked and raw chicken was in it!

 - 1/2 cup olive oil